hemant232hs-lab/ATLANTIC-RECORDS-DASHBOARD/DAX_Measures.md

 # DAX Measures Documentation

-This document contains all DAX measures used in the Power BI dashboard for the `atlantic_music_data` dataset.
+This document contains all DAX measures used in the Power BI dashboard for the `atlantic_united_states` dataset.

 ---